Summary of Material accounting policy information

 • Brokerage income is recognised as per contracted rates at the point in time when transaction's performance obligation is satisfied on behalf of the customers on the trade date.

-• Fee income including merchant banking and advisory fees is accounted on an accrual basis as per Ind AS 115 in accordance with the terms and contracts entered into between the Company and the counterparty and presented service transferred at point in time and over time.
+• Fee income including merchant banking and advisory fees is accounted on an accrual basis as per Ind AS 115 in accordance with the terms and contracts entered with the client.

 • Research services fee income is accounted when there is reasonable certainty as to its receipts.